-If you’re looking for a classy wine bar that offers American cuisine, Redsmoke is the place for you.
-Located on the 4th floor of a modest building, Redsmoke is still a relatively unknown spot amongst the expat community.
-The vibe here is laid-back and friendly; customers can even request their own songs while they enjoy their delicious barbecue.
+If you’re looking for a great hangout spot that offers American-style cuisine, Locos BBQ is the place for you.
+Located in Seoul, Busan, COEX, Pangyo and Hanam, Locos is still a relatively known spot amongst the expat community.
+The vibe here is laid-back and friendly and customers get to enjoy delicious barbecue.

-The pork belly is extremely moist and tender.
-The sides here include classic American favorites like mac and cheese (4,000 KRW) and coleslaw (2,000 KRW).
-Redsmoke even offers sides of fruit, which pair well with the wine and meat.
-To drink, we recommend one of the house wines or malt whiskeys.
-With its unique interior and cozy atmosphere, Redsmoke is the perfect place for a date or chill night out with close friends.
-The staff at Redsmoke are very friendly and speak English.
+The ribs and brisket are extremely moist and tender and you can pair it up with their delicious homemade sauces.
+The sides here include classic American favorites like mac and cheese and coleslaw.
+Locos BBQ is the perfect place for a date or chill night out with close friends.
+The staff at Locos are very friendly and speak English.

 Austin is another smokehouse that focuses on serving Texas-inspired barbecue.
 Those who are used to barbecue from back home, however, may find that the dishes here suit a more Korean taste palette.
 The menu features sides like kimchi and the restaurant’s interior aren’t reminiscent of what you would typically expect from a barbecue joint.
 However, the food here is excellent: the meat is tender and the sides are fantastic.
 If you’re down to try out a Korean rendition of traditional American barbecue, visit Austin and see if you like a Korean spin on your favorite comfort food.